Rofecoxib: VIGOR study and publishing controversy

 The Vioxx Gastrointestinal Outcomes Research (VIGOR) study led by Claire Bombardier compared the efficacy and adverse-effect profiles of a therapeutic dose of rofecoxib (50 mg/day) vs. a common dose of naproxen (500 mg/BID).
 The VIGOR study found that those on rofecoxib faced 4.25 times the relative risk of acute myocardial infarction as compared to those on naproxen over a mean duration of nine months.
 However, there was no significant difference in the mortality from cardiovascular events between the two groups.
 Furthermore, patients without high cardiovascular risk showed no significant difference in the rate of myocardial infarction between the treatment groups.

 Merck's scientists interpreted the finding as a protective effect of naproxen, telling the FDA that the difference in heart attacks "is primarily due to" this protective effect.
 The Martin Report excused senior management by stating they believed they were victims of Pfizer's alleged manipulation of test results to promote their product as a safer alternative.
 Some commentators have noted that naproxen would have to be three times as effective as aspirin to account for all of the difference, and some outside scientists warned Merck that this claim was implausible before VIGOR was published.
 No evidence has since emerged for such a large cardioprotective effect of naproxen, although a number of studies have found protective effects similar in size to those of aspirin.

-The results of the VIGOR study were submitted to the US FDA in February 2001.
+The results of the VIGOR study were submitted to the United States FDA in February 2001.
 In September 2001, the FDA sent a warning letter to the CEO of Merck, stating, "Your promotional campaign discounts the fact that in the VIGOR study, patients on Vioxx were observed to have a four- to five-fold increase in myocardial infarctions (MIs) compared to patients on the comparator nonsteroidal anti-inflammatory drug (NSAID), Naprosyn (naproxen)."
 This led to the introduction, in April 2002, of warnings on Vioxx labeling concerning the increased risk of cardiovascular events (heart attack and stroke).